davepoppins5073/Proj_Auto_Trading_Bot/README.md

 ![SVM returns](/images/svmreturns.png)

+The precision is around the same for the 1/-1 classes (buy/sell signals).
+Recall is 0.80 - 0.86 for predicting -1 class for both the training and testing set.
+The model is better at predicting when to sell.

+The SVM model made trading decisions that underperformed the actual returns.

 ### **Using LSTM model for Predictions**
 1. The second ML model is the Long-Short Term Model (LSTM)
 2. Once again the model will be fitted to the train data and tested against the test data